top of page

 Visit Parco Ciani

-Parco Ciani is a lakeside park right next to the city center.
-With palm trees, fountains, and walking paths under old trees, it’s a perfect place to relax, have a picnic, or let the kids run around.
+Parco Ciani is a serene lakeside park right in the city center.
+With palm trees, fountains, and shaded walking paths beneath old trees, it’s a perfect spot to relax, have a picnic, or let the kids play.

 Discover Monte San Salvatore

-Another popular viewpoint, Monte San Salvatore is just as impressive as Monte Brè.
+Another popular viewpoint, Monte San Salvatore, is just as impressive as Monte Brè.
 You can either hike up or take the funicular from Paradiso.
-At the top, you’ll find a small museum and walking trails, plus panoramic views stretching all the way to Italy.
+At the summit, you’ll find a small museum, walking trails, and panoramic views extending all the way to Italy.

 Hillside village with colorful houses reflected in calm water, set against a lush green mountain under a cloudy sky.
 Serene mood.